povzayd/t0xyn/README.md

-🔍 Tellonym Scrapping Tool Name yet to be decided!
+🔍 Tellonym-Scrapper Tellonym Scrapping Tool!

 This is a simple Python script to search for users on Tellonym.me by keywords or usernames.
 It interacts with Tellonym's backend API and extracts publicly available user data into a results.txt file.